ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/inheritance-design.md

    1. **Diamond Problem**: this refers to an ambiguity that arises when two classes B and C inherit from A, and class D inherits from both B and C. If there is a method in A that B and C have overridden, and D does not override it, then which version of the method does D inherit: that of B, or that of C?
 We looked up the specific ways to resolve this but couldn't accommodate these changes due to time constraints.

+   2. **Multiple Inheritance Method Access**: when accessing superclass methods while using multiple inheritance, we managed to get the fields working for all superclasses.
+However, we faced issues in vtable lookup for method offset referencing.
+Method invocation seems to be working for methods in the first superclass, but not for subsequent ones.